datahub-project/datahub/README.md

 ```
 cd docker/quickstart && docker-compose pull && docker-compose up --build
 ```
-5. After you have all Docker containers running in your machine,
+5. After you have all Docker containers running in your machine:

    Switch to a new terminal, `cd` into the clone repo and run below command to ingest provided sample data to DataHub:
 ```
 docker build -t ingestion -f docker/ingestion/Dockerfile . && cd docker/ingestion && docker-compose up
 ```
+   > Note : If ingestion command is not run, you may not have enough sample data to explore the application and its features.
 6. Finally, you can start `DataHub` by opening [http://localhost:9001](http://localhost:9001) in your browser.
 You can sign in using `datahub` as both username and password.

 Refer to [debugging guide](docs/debugging.md) if you have issues in any of the above steps.